What you should know about this new anti-grooming technique

 Licensing and distribution is managed by Thorn.
-As of January 2020 Thorn began transitioning stewardship of Project Artemis from Microsoft, which is expected to be finalized by the spring of 2020.
+As of January 2020 Thorn began transitioning stewardship of the tool from Microsoft, which is expected to be finalized by the spring of 2020.
 Those interested in access can send an inquiry to antigrooming[at]thorn.org.

 As Thorn CEO Julie Cordua told The Verge, “it’s about time platforms move away from the failed practices of self-policing and toward proactive prevention of child grooming and abuse.”

 We will continue to work alongside our partners to develop additional features, add languages, and build new functions.
-We’ll work with the companies and organizations that utilize Project Artemis in the field to iterate and continually make it better.
+We’ll work with the companies and organizations that utilize the technique in the field to iterate and continually make it better.

 We can eliminate child sexual abuse from the Internet—working as a team to build and implement cutting-edge technology are significant building blocks in creating a world where children can be safe, curious, and happy.

 Want to make an impact?
-Share what you’ve learned about Project Artemis and sign up for emails from Thorn to stay up to speed on the issue and be the first to learn about more ways to help.
+Share what you’ve learned about this new anti-grooming tool and sign up for emails from Thorn to stay up to speed on the issue and be the first to learn about more ways to help.